 However, it’s not only diners that love these meat alternatives — chefs are falling in love with plant-based meats as well.

 With shorter cooking times, being delivery friendly, a very “forgiving” protein to work with and more, it’s no surprise.
-In fact, overcooking a plant-based meat isn’t often an issue, and finding that ideal “sweet spot” is also so much easier – which means more consistent tasting meals and more satisfied diners!
+In fact, overcooking plant-based meat isn’t often an issue, and finding that ideal “sweet spot” is also so much easier – which means more consistent-tasting meals and more satisfied diners!

 If you’re feeling good about your current brand and theme, you might be worried about mixing things up with plant-based options.